ava-labs/avalanchego/README.md

 **We and our community welcome responsible disclosures.**

-If you've discovered a security vulnerabilitiy, please report it via our [bug bounty program](https://hackenproof.com/avalanche/).
+If you've discovered a security vulnerability, please report it via our [bug bounty program](https://hackenproof.com/avalanche/).
 Valid reports will be eligible for a reward (terms and conditions apply).